Bahram03/Embedded-Systems-Design/Spring-mass-damper_with_PD_controller/README.md

 ## Conclusion
 This exercise provided a comprehensive understanding of system dynamics and control through the mass-spring-damper model.
 By applying PD control and adjusting the gains, we achieved a stable response, demonstrating the significance of both proportional and derivative control in embedded system design.

----

-**Note**: All images used in this report are from the screenshots folder in sequential order.